 Squirrels: More wild residents are townsend's chipmunks, western gray, douglas, california ground and northern flying squirrels.

-Srirahca Lamps: Another popular hipster craft, empty srirahca bottles turned into chandelier-like lighting fixtures.
+Srirahca Art: Another popular hipster craft, empty srirahca bottles are often turned into various art projects and chandelier-like lighting

 Street Art: Every city has some street art, but Portland has a ton, due to it's punk, alternative, creative and artistic nature, there are giant beautiful murals throughout the city.